janprasil/spfx-sign-pdf/README.md

 # Sharepoint Sign PDF

 Sharepoint Sign PDF is a SharePoint Framework (SPFx) extension that enables users to digitally sign PDF documents directly from a SharePoint document library.
-After selecting one or more PDF files, users can trigger the “Sign with Fortify App” command to securely send the files to the Fortify App for signing.
+After selecting one or more PDF files, users can trigger the “Sign Documents” command to securely send the files to the Fortify App for signing.

 ### 🚀 Features